-The following statement was included in the Admission Document dated 23 January 2006 and is repeated below to remind investors and potential investors about the risks involved surrounding an investment in the Company.
+Investors and potential investors are reminded about the risks involved surrounding an investment in the Company.

 An investment in the Company involves a high degree of risk.
 Investors should consider carefully the following risks, before deciding to buy any Shares.
-Additional risks and uncertainties not currently known to the Present Directors or the Proposed Directors or that they currently deem to be immaterial may also impair its business operations.
+Additional risks and uncertainties not currently known to the Directors or that they currently deem to be immaterial may also impair its business operations.
 Investors may lose all or a part of their investment.

-Lack of profits
+Lack of continuity of profits

-In common with most similar small businesses in the biotechnology/pharmaceutical sector, ImmuPharma has not been profitable.
-The Proposed Directors expects it to incur additional losses for the foreseeable future as its research and development efforts progress.
-To become profitable, ImmuPharma must successfully develop drug candidates and enter into profitable agreements with other parties and its drug candidates must receive regulatory approval.
+While ImmuPharma has been successful in licensing LupuzorTM this past year which resulted in revenue of £22m in 2009, in common with most comparable businesses in the biotechnology/pharmaceutical sector, ImmuPharma has not been consistently profitable.
+The Directors expect it to incur additional losses for the near future as its research and development efforts progress.
+To become consistently profitable, ImmuPharma must successfully develop drug candidates and enter into profitable agreements with other parties and its drug candidates must receive regulatory approval.
 ImmuPharma or these other parties must then successfully manufacture and market the drug candidates.
 It could be several years, if ever, before ImmuPharma receives royalties from any future licence agreements or revenues directly from product sales.
 If ImmuPharma fails to obtain additional financing, it may be unable to complete the development and commercialization of its drug candidates or continue its research and development programs.